deathncarnate/deathncarnate/README.md

 🌙 - offtab like usual most likely but I'll prob see the whispers

+⛔️ - Don't talk to me unless I talk to you.
+Likely busy with a friend when I have this on

 💬 - if I use lf chat someone must've replaced my ass that can't be me